 A simple and easy script will have more takers regardless of the product or service industry.
 In the case of customer service videos, follow these two fundamental principles:

 1. Use the Q&A format and keep the flow of information sequential.

 2. Unless necessary, it's equally important to strip the script of all jargon and buzzwords.

 In most scenarios that use customer service videos, the customers expect a series of instructions.
 The audience will have a tough time following those instructions if, at every turn, they encounter jargon or a complex word that requires a dictionary to understand.

 Video content is here to stay.
 Plus, you'll need plenty of short videos for different situations.
-Creating customer service videos need not be tricky, especially with a good video tool.
+Creating customer service videos need not be tricky, especially with a video editing tool.
 You'll find the options are aplenty.

 Do not start with premium tools such as Premiere Pro and AfterEffects.
 You won't need the tools and functions these video programs provide at this stage.
 Start with simpler alternatives, and work your way up.
 Some video software or online video tools allow users to upload their content directly to YouTube or YouTube alternatives.

 When we talk of the video's authenticity, we do not mean raw footage with no editing.
 Editing is an integral part of customer service videos.
 Editing helps create clear and concise videos that hold the audience's attention.
 It's also the phase where graphics, text annotations, audio/background audio, and subtitles are added to the video.

 You can insert brand identity elements such as logo, tag line, etc. If these customer service videos are intended to encourage action from the customers, then include one or more Call-to-Action [CTA].